hashicorp/terraform-provider-random/docs/resources/bytes.md

 ## Import

-Import is supported using the following syntax:
+Import is supported using the following syntax with the bytes encoded in base64:

 ```shell
 terraform import random_bytes.secret 8/fu3q+2DcgSJ19i0jZ5Cw==